oracle/dtrace-utils/doc/userguide/how-to/dtrace-howto-use-predicates.md

     ```

-This tutorial uses the `BEGIN` probe to initialize a variable integer `i` to 10 to begin the countdown.
-Next, the program uses the `tick-1sec` probe to implement a timer that fires once every second.
-Notice that in `countdown.d`, the `tick-1sec` probe description is used in two different clauses, each with a different predicate and function list.
+This tutorial uses the `dtrace:::BEGIN` probe to initialize a variable integer `i` to 10 to begin the countdown.
+Next, the program uses the `profile:::tick-1sec` probe to implement a timer that fires once every second.
+Notice that in `countdown.d`, the `profile:::tick-1sec` probe description is used in two different clauses, each with a different predicate and function list.
 The predicate is a logical expression surrounded by enclosing slashes `//` that appears after the probe name and before the braces `{}` that surround the clause statement list.

 The first predicate tests whether `i` is greater than zero, indicating that the timer is still running: